 Second, it’s awesome if you have a lot of friends that are runners since it links to leaderboards and lets you set challenges.
 If you’re looking to change up your routine, this app is definitely worth looking into.

-Strava is one of my favorites because it’s really simple.
-While the other iPhone apps for runners might integrate a lot of different features, Strava’s platform is easy to use.
+Strava is a favorite for a lot of runners because it’s really simple and easy to use.
+While the other iPhone apps for runners might integrate a lot of different features, Strava’s platform has a user-friendly interface.
 It tracks your runs and gives you the key stats, but it keeps it pretty basic.

-The app doesn’t have all the run tracking features of the other apps but it does let you play your own music and integrates it into the story which is great.
-You can check it out on the app store here.
+The app doesn’t have all the run tracking features of the other apps but it does let you play your own music and integrates it into the story, which is great.

 Map My Run is an app that constantly gives you feedback on your progress.
 There’s a handy little “routes” feature that shows you the best trails around you and lets you save your favorite routes.
 You can set goals and review previous workouts.

 Featured Image: [Flickr/Brett Lohmeyer]